alxcnwy/neuralbenford/readme.md

 # Neural Benford
+Benford's law is a fascinating property of many naturally occuring numbers that the leading digit distribution follows a non-uniform skewed distribution.
+The Fibonacci numbers and the factorials obey Benford's law and it can be used for fraud detection in finance.

-This repository contains a Jupyter notebook that investigates whether the leading digit of a trained neural network obeys Benford's law.
+This repository contains a Jupyter notebook investigating whether the leading digits of weights in a neural network follow Benford's Law.

+It appears that the weights of a network do not follow Benford's Law before training but do approximately follow Benford's Law after convergence...

 Inspired by [this Reddit thread](https://www.reddit.com/r/learnmachinelearning/comments/ibesos/the_weights_of_my_first_hidden_layer_start_to/).